For all GME training programs

 • Every feature: authoring, search, acknowledgement, sharing

-• Setup service enters up to 50 of your protocols for you
+• Setup service enters up to 25 of your guidelines for you

 Questions